stephenhillier/autostac/README.md

 ## S3

-RS2 supports scanning an S3 bucket.
+Autostac supports scanning an S3 bucket.
 Within that bucket, any prefixes (subdirectories) will be turned into collections, and any images in the bucket with prefixes will be added to their respective collections.

 **WARNING**:  All files will be inspected by the GDAL vsis3 virtual filesystem driver.
 Use only on a bucket